 If you’re still experiencing reboot loops after an update, try the following:

-- To go into safe mode when your device is off, Press the power button and wait for the Google logo to appear.
-When the animation starts, press and hold the volume down button until the animation ends.
+- To go into safe mode when your device is off, press the Power button and wait for the Google logo to appear.
+When the animation starts, press and hold the Volume down button until the animation ends.
 Your device will start in safe mode, and you will see “Safe mode” at the bottom of the screen.
+If everything works okay in safe mode, then a third-party app is probably causing your problem.
+Uninstall apps starting with whatever you installed last and test to see if the problem is gone — you can just restart your phone to get out of safe mode.

-- To perform the factory reset, go to Settings > Backup & reset > Factory data reset > Reset phone > Erase everything.
-Choose to restart your device once everything is erased and restore it using the back up you made.
-Note: You’ll need to input your pattern, PIN, or password to start this process, so make sure you know it beforehand.
+- You could also try resetting your phone to the factory default settings, but this will wipe everything on it.
+If you haven’t backed up recently that could obviously be a big problem.
+To perform the factory reset, if you can get into your phone, go to Settings> System > Advanced > Reset options > Erase all data (factory reset) > Reset phone > Erase everything.
+Choose to restart your device once everything is erased.
+Note: You’ll need to input your pattern, PIN, or password, so make sure you know it beforehand.

 Problem: Pixel won’t charge or isn’t charging correctly